santogioia-scandit/data-capture-documentation/docs/sdks/ios/sparkscan/get-started.md

 :::note
 If you’re looking to integrate SparkScan into a SwiftUI view hierarchy, there are additional steps you need to follow:
     - Create a custom `UIViewController` subclass for managing SparkScan, as described in the rest of this section.
-    - Download `SparkScanSwiftUI.swift` and add it to your Xcode project.
+    - Add `import ScanditBarcodeCapture` to your SwiftUI view file.
-    - Incorporate SparkScan into your SwiftUI view using the `withSparkScan` view modifier.
+    - Use the `withSparkScan` view modifier to incorporate SparkScan into your SwiftUI view.
 Pass an instance of the SparkScan view controller as demonstrated below:

     ```swift
     var body: some View {
         VStack {
             Image(systemName: "globe")
                 .imageScale(.large)
                 .foregroundStyle(.tint)
             Text("Hello, world!")
         }
         .withSparkScan(sparkScanViewController)
     }
     ```
 :::